CELEBRATING LOCAL COMMUNITY SPIRIT

-The VOscars is the highlight of the year for the city’s volunteers and not-for-profits.
-The event celebrates Ottawa’s vibrant volunteer community and gives special recognition to those individuals, organizations and businesses that have made a difference in the community.
+The VOscars Volunteer Awards is the highlight of the year for the city’s volunteers and nonprofits.
+The event celebrates Ottawa’s vibrant volunteer spirit and gives special recognition to those individuals, organizations, and businesses who have made a difference in the community.

 “Year after year, day in and day out, Ottawa depends on volunteers to improve lives, break down barriers and create opportunities for people across our city. […] Volunteers represent the kind of quiet determination and heroism that inspires others to act.”